DevOps-Represent/devopsgirls-bootcamp3/3-1-CodeStar-EC2.md

 | 214953911892 | vpc-c53a98a2 | subnet-f74bd3be | subnet-6ec3ac09 |

 ![Edit EC2 Options](/images/3-1-ec2-static-site/5_editec2options.png)
 3.9.2.
 On the *Review project details* page, observe the AWS tools that will be utilisied and connected by CodeStar.
-In this case you should see that:
+In this case, you should see that:
 * CodeCommit is being for Source Control Management
 * CodeDeploy is being used for Application Deployment, and
 * CloudWatch is being used for Monitoring